Live from Daryl's House: Syndication

 Live from Daryl's House gained traction on Rural Media Group's channels, and the Palladia network through a deal brokered by the show's Executive Producer Jonathan Wolfson, Rick Krim (VH1), and Ben Zurier (Executive Vice President, Programming Strategy, VH1, VH1 Classic, Palladia).

 The show currently continues to air on VH1, MTV Live (formerly Palladia) (Viacom Media Network), RFD-TV and Family Net (both of the Rural Media Group), and on the Live from Daryl's House website.
 The show's website continues to premier the latest episodes from the series, and holds an archive of some of the past episodes.
 In an announced agreement, 2014 will see the show continue to air on Viacom Media Network's Palladia music channel and new episodes will appear on all previously mentioned outlets.

 The series has led to Daryl Hall touring a live version of the show with Sharon Jones and Allen Stone, among others.

-On LFDH.com, the CeeLo Green song "Forget You" (explicitly entitled "Fuck You") was unedited on the website, but was heavily edited on Palladia and RFD-TV airings.

 The "House"

 From the inception of the show until the 65th episode, Live from Daryl's House primarily took place at Hall's home in Millerton, New York.
 This home consisted of two Connecticut Valley Houses that were built between 1771 and 1781.
 These houses were disassembled in their original locations and shipped to Millerton, New York where they were reassembled back into their original structures and preserved.
 The houses now sit as one on Hall's 250 acres of farmland, which is located on the New York/Connecticut border 50 miles to the west of their original location.

-Episode 65 was the last show to be filmed from Hall's Millerton, New York, residence.
+Episode 65 was the last show to be filmed from Hall's Millerton residence.
 In October 2013, Hall began leasing and renovating the Pawling building that once housed the Towne Crier nightclub in Pawling, New York.
 Having remodeled the venue to look like his old home, even naming it Daryl's House, the 66th episode of Live from Daryl's House was filmed at the new location.

 Long known for his passion of restoring historical homes, Hall produced another television show titled Daryl's Restoration Over-Hall.
 This series appeared on DIY Network and was executive produced by Hall, Michael Morrissey and Jonathan Wolfson.
 The show focused on restoring Hall's colonial-era home in Sherman, Connecticut.

 Other locations

 Episodes 4 (KT Tunstall) and 8 (Nick Lowe) of the series were filmed at Hall's London townhouse.

-Episode 6 was filmed at the SXSW Austin, TX.
+Episode 6 was filmed at the SXSW festival in Austin, Texas.

 Episodes 28 and 29 were filmed in Jamaica.

 Episode 40 was filmed at Todd Rundgren's home in Hawaii.

+Episode 68 (Darius Rucker) was filmed in Charleston, South Carolina.

 Episode 69 (Sammy Hagar) was filmed at the Cabo Wabo in Cabo San Lucas, Mexico.